elucian/bee/syntax/composite.md

 ```

-**Multiple results**
+**Unpacking results**

-An rule can produce multiple results in a list.
+A rule can have multiple results in form of list or tuple:

 ```
 -- have a list of results